antariandel/daqhats_dev/README.md

    cd ~/daqhats
    sudo ./install.sh
    ```
-6. [Optional] Use the firmware update tool to update the firmware on your MCC HAT
+6. [Optional] Use the firmware update tool to update the firmware on your MCC 118
-   board.
+   board(s).
 The "0" in the example below is the board address.
 Repeat the command for
    each MCC 118 address in your board stack.
 This example demonstrates how to update
-   the firmware on the MCC 118 HAT that is installed at address 0.
+   the firmware on the MCC 118 that is installed at address 0.

    ```sh
    mcc118_firmware_update 0 ~/daqhats/tools/MCC_118.hex